As an Amazon Associate I earn from qualifying purchases.

 Take a bubble bath or an Epson salt bath

-Get a message either by your significant other or a massage therapist
+Get a message either from your significant other or a massage therapist

 Get your hair done

-I absolutely love this because when they wash your hair they massage your scalp plus you walk out looking like a million bucks.
+I love this because when they wash your hair, they massage your scalp, plus you walk out looking like a million bucks.